It turns out that kissing and snuggling is exactly what men need.

 Just when I thought we could no longer be surprised by sex research, a new study by the Kinsey Institute for Sex Gender and Reproduction yielded a set of unusual findings.
 Contrary to popular opinion, this new study found that men, who kiss and cuddle, are three times more happy than those who don’t.
 Imagine that.
 In other words, men who were more in touch with their kinder, gentler, “coochier” side were more likely to experience satisfaction in their long term relationships.
 These men who made it a practice of smooching with their wives or significant others, were in fact found to experience greater levels of sexual satisfaction than those who didn’t.
-Study: Men See Cuddling As Key To A Happy Relationship
+Study Says Doing THIS Simple Thing Will Make Your Man Happy As Sh*t

 What does this tell us girls?
 It confirms what we’ve known instinctively since Adam was a lad; that sexual satisfaction is much more than the straight-forward thrusting of a penis in a vagina.
 There I’ve said it!
 It goes a lot deeper than the length and breadth of the penis, or the depth of the vagina for that matter; never mind what Cosmo says!
 Sexual satisfaction also definitely extends beyond the latest tricks or is more than those impossible gymnastics’ positions highlighted in the Kama Sutra!